Build the BSP

 Download the BSP Meta Layers

-Yocto based Linux BSPs are comprised of many meta-layers, each containing recipes for fetching, building and packaging various components destined for the bootable software image you intend to build.
-Some meta-layers are provided by the Linux community, such as meta-python for example.
-Other meta-layers are more platform specific and are made available by PHYTEC or the silicon vendor (in the case of the phyCORE-AM62x, the silicon vendor is Texas Instruments).
-All the meta-layers required for this PHYTEC Linux BSP can be setup using the phyLinux tool:
+Yocto-based Linux BSPs consist of multiple meta-layers, each containing recipes to fetch, build, and package components for the bootable software image you plan to create.
+Some meta-layers, like meta-python, are provided by the Linux community.
+Others are platform-specific and supplied by PHYTEC or the silicon vendor (for the phyCORE-AM62x, the silicon vendor is Texas Instruments).
+All required meta-layers for this PHYTEC Linux BSP can be set up using the phyLinux tool:

 Note